lupyuen/pinephone-nuttx/README.md

   _start = .;
 ```

-We'll change this to 0x4000 0000 for PinePhone, since Image Load Offset is 0.
+We'll change this to 0x4000 0000 for PinePhone, since Start of RAM is 0x4000 0000 and Image Load Offset is 0.
 (See below)

 # PinePhone Image